-Trimble recommends that you do not add RF splitter(s) between the GNSS antenna and the time server (to distribute the GNSS RF signal to more than one time server), since it can be a weak point at the GNSS reference and location redundancy perspective.
+Protempis recommends that you do not add RF splitter(s) between the GNSS antenna and the Time server (to distribute the GNSS RF signal to more than one Time server), since it can be a weak point at the GNSS reference and location redundancy perspective.

-Seq # Initial installation Checking and CLI commands Notes and Check point 1 Install a GNSS antenna at the roof top with a clear sky view.
-2 Install a surge protector between the GNSS antenna and the time server.
+Seq# Initial installation Checking and CLI commands Notes and Check point 1 Install a GNSS antenna at the roof top with a clear sky view.
+2 Install a surge protector between the GNSS antenna and the Time server.
 3 Install an appropriate coaxial cable.
-4 Install all required network configuration.
-5 Start the time server.
+4 Install all required network configurations.
+5 Start the Time server.
 6 Login prompt.
-Log in Takes around two minutes after power up 7 Check the system firmware version. > view version Check version 1.6.0.0 or later 8 Check the hardware firmware version. > view version hardware Check version 18.3.15 or later 9 Check the GNSS firmware version. > view version gnss Check version 1.5.0.0 or later
+Log in Takes around two minutes after power up 7 Check the system firmware version. > view version Check version 1.6.0.0 or later 8 Check the hardware firmware version. > view version hardware Check version 18.3.15 or later 9 Check the GNSS firmware version. > view version gnss Check version 1.5.0.0 or later 10 Check the product information. > view prod conf Check Serial number - HW production date - Product option information - Product P/N - Hardware version - other information